 Here are some key ways to make a big positive impact without changing jobs:

-- Use your political influence, such as by voting or going to a town hall meeting
+- Use your political influence, such as by voting.

 You might like to consider taking the 10% pledge right now.